 Oversight & Committees

-Asana’s ESG efforts are regularly reviewed and evaluated with oversight at both the board and management levels.
+Asana’s ESG efforts are regularly reviewed and evaluated with oversight at both Board and management levels.
 Our leadership’s involvement in ESG helps provide crucial guidance as we pursue our ESG goals and commitments.

 Board-level ESG oversight

-Our nominating and corporate governance committee, or the nominating committee, is tasked with overseeing and making recommendations to management and the board around ESG-related matters including:
+The Nominating and Corporate Governance Committee is responsible for overseeing and making recommendations to management and the Board around ESG-related matters such as:

 Corporate social